BoschiGiacomo/dumbbellPlot/README.md

 Examples and output graphs can be found in the [Examples](#Examples) of this document.

 ## Roadmap:
-Recently added featurs:
+Recently added features:
-- [x] support for custom colors, marker and fontsize, linewidth
+- [x] support for custom colors, markersize, axesfontsize, linewidth, Textsize
 - [x] addition of functionSignatures.json for customized code suggestions
 - [x] Option to insert the values of the points inside of the points of the plot
+- [x] Option to change the color of the line depending on the distance between the points

 The next additions to the function will be:
 - [ ] Improvement of documentation
+- [ ] restructuring of the repository and README
 - [ ] Addition of a graph that creates plots for every pair of variables in a table
-- [ ] Option to change the color of the line depending on the distance between the points
 - [ ] Option to change the background of the plot to be clearer or more visually appealing
 - [ ] Option to add the differences between the points at the side of the plot